 Is Edge Secure Network always on by default?

 No, you must enable it in Edge Settings and sign in if required.
 It isn’t automatically active for every browsing session.
-How to use urban vpn extension
+How to enable vpn edge 2026

 Can Edge Secure Network reveal more about me to Microsoft or Cloudflare?